ydtfyanne/Gear/readme.txt

-Git is a version control system.
+Git is a version control system sss.
 Git is free software.